chris-kwng/easyATnoX/README.md

 - Power on button included on board for bench testing
 - Optional amiga Tick generator (also via removable screw terminal)

+## ToDo's

+- **Test, test and test again!** Please let me know if you are using this PCB and have encountered a problem.
+Also if you simply have a feature request.
+- **Designing an easy to assemble and mount enclosure for 3D printers.**

 ## Screw terminal type

 ![removable screw terminal](Images/removable_screw_terminals.png)